 How quickly things can change.

-Up until the acquisition of the current precious (favorite lens) that title had been held by the Sony FE 85mm f/1.8.
+Up until the acquisition of the precious (since replaced by the smaller, lighter precious) that title had been held by the Sony FE 85mm f/1.8.
 Had a good long run too.
 And deservedly so.
 The lens had not turned a foot (or element?) wrong.
 Sharp, fast to focus, so on and so forth as described in my initial review.
 Plus it performed oh so well on a recent wedding shoot providing some of my favorite images from the day.

 This non money tree possessing photographer very much appreciated a viable, relatively compact, relatively affordable, actually competitive 85mm alternative to pricier Sony G Master, Sigma Art, and Zeiss lenses.